Low Cut Connie: Tough Cookies

-Weiner—often with accompaniment from long-time guitarist and collaborator Will Donnelly—began producing a weekly 1-hour variety show.
+Weiner—often with accompaniment from long-time guitarist and collaborator Will Donnelly—began producing a twice-weekly 1-hour variety show.
 The show pulled material from a catalog of original songs and cover songs and from interviews with fellow musicians including Dion DiMucci, Darlene Love, Colin Hay, Don Bryant, Joan Osborne, Matthew Sweet, Richard Hell, Mike Nesmith, Amy Rigby, members of Sly and the Family Stone, and others.
 Tough Cookies has received critical praise for its intimacy and Weiner's energetic performance style.
 On December 21, 2020, The New Yorker published a full-length feature on the Tough Cookies variety show, naming Weiner "Pandemic Person of the Year" for his ongoing efforts to raise spirits during the COVID-19 pandemic.
 On February 20, 2021, Tough Cookies, in collaboration with the Rock & Roll Hall of Fame, began airing regular features spotlighting the museum's historical artifacts, exhibits, and inductees.